 The Definition of Done often gets confused with acceptance criteria.
 Acceptance Criteria tells us when a requirement is complete.
 The Definition of Done is about the team’s quality checklist.
 How do we as a team build a quality product?

-Ask the team what are all the activities that are needed to take all the code that is setting on a developer’s machine and get into production or ship it to the end customer.
+Ask the team what are all the activities that are needed to take all the code that is sitting on a developer’s machine and get into production or ship it to the end customer.
 What environments are needed?
 What kind of testing is required?
 What kind of approvals?
 Each team and each organization will be different.

 From this list, ask the team which ones can be done per Product Backlog Item.
 That is, when an item is moved from in progress to done, which activities from this list can get completed.
 There will be items that are too expensive to do per Product Backlog Item, too time consuming, or too resource intensive, so those will be done just once per Sprint.
 There are other items that are going to be too expensive, too time consuming, too resource intensive to do per Sprint and have to get done later, maybe, once every 4 or 6 Sprints.
 This is considered Undone work.

 This list is the team’s Definition of Done.
 It is transparent, clear, and grounded in reality.
 It highlights that based on the team’s current environment and current constraints, this team cannot deliver a shippable Product Increment at the end of the Sprint because there are additional tasks that still need to be done.
 So if the Product Owner is satisfied with the output of the Sprint, it is going to take another 2 weeks or 2 months to get the Product Increment delivered (depending on how long the activities in the release/undone work section take).